bmohammad1/data-engineering/data-horizon/data-horizon-pipeline/README.md

 **Single-table DynamoDB design.** One `PipelineAudit` table tracks all run metadata and tag records using prefix-based partition keys (`RUN#`, `TAG#`) with a GSI (`PIPELINE#`) for pipeline-wide queries.

 **Child2 tolerates partial failure.** The map state allows 50% item failure without failing the child state machine.
-Failed tag batches route to an SQS DLQ — the DLQ alarm is the only signal for partial extraction failures, since the child can succeed while individual tags failed.
+Failed tag batches route to an SQS DLQ — the DLQ alarm is the signal for partial extraction failures, since the child can succeed while individual tags failed.

 ---